About March's Birthstone

 Symbolic Meaning

-• Protection: Traditionally used to protect travelers, especially at sea
+• Protection: Traditionally believed to protect sailors and travelers

 Sources & Origins